OwlSoul/DanteTrafficMonitor/README.md

 # Dante Traffic Monitor

 **UPD**: Better to use ELK stack for this purpose, it's kinda nice.
+**UPD2**: ELK stack is kinda heavy, so this thing still have its right to live.

 This is a ~~"simple"~~ "not so simple anymore" script to monitor dante traffic consumption per user.
 Out-of-the-box dante proxy server can't do that, but it's possible with right logs setup and some simple parser.